 Even though trucking companies require their drivers to disclose arrests, this does not always happen.
 The lack of compliance all around leaves dangerous drivers on Texas roads and on public roads all over the country.
 This leads to injury and even death.

 If you’ve been injured or have had a loved one die because of a truck driver’s’ negligence, Patterson Law Group wants to help.
-Fill out the form on this page and one of our attorneys will be in touch with you promptly.
+Contact us today or fill out the form on this page and one of our Fort Worth truck accident attorneys will be in touch with you promptly.